abcnews/terminus-fetch/README.md

 If your project's JS is currently executing in a page on `aus.aunty.abc.net.au`, requests will be made to Preview Terminus (`https://api-preview.terminus.abc-prod.net.au/api/v1/content/*`), otherwise they'll be made to Live Terminus (`https://api.abc.net.au/terminus/api/v1/content/*`).

-If you want to direct a single request to Live Terminus, regardless of the current execution domain, pass `true` as a 3rd argument to `terminusFetch`.
+If you want to direct a single request to Live Terminus, regardless of the current execution domain, pass `forceLive: true` as an option.

-If you want to direct a single request to Preview Terminus, regardless of the current execution domain, pass `true` as a 4th argument to `terminusFetch`.
+If you want to direct a single request to Preview Terminus, regardless of the current execution domain, pass `forcePreview: true` as an option.

 ### API